tophat/sanity-runner/service/README.md

 # Configuration

 We currently use [serverless](https://serverless.com/framework/docs/) to deploy to AWS lambda.
-We use Environment variables to help define resource names allowing for easy deployment of multiple sanity-runners across the same envrionment.
+We use environment variables to help define resource names allowing for easy deployment of multiple sanity-runners across the same environment.

 ## Environment Variables